-$$[ ] <> token[0] \& ... \& [ ] <> token[N-1]$$
+$$[]\langle \mathsf{token}[0] \dots left[]\langle \mathsf{token}[N-1]$$

-We have done some experiments for the model under the weak fairness, and the results are mostly negative.
+We have done some experiments for the model under weak fairness, and the results are mostly negative.
 The protocol is correct only when the size of the network is three.
-When it comes to a size greater than three, the Spin verifier complained about some failure traces which satisfy the weak fairness condition.
-Therefore, the weak fairness cannot guarantee the correctness of the protocol.
+When it comes to a size greater than three, the Spin verifier complained about some failure traces which satisfy the weak fairness condition (cf. Section 1).
+Therefore, weak fairness cannot guarantee the correctness of the protocol.

-Since the token circulation in rings does not work properly under the weak fairness condition, we need to verify it under global fairness condition.
-However, with the ability limitation of Spin model checker (see more discussion in Section 7), it seems infeasible to explicitly model the global fairness.
+Since the token circulation in rings does not work properly under the weak fairness condition, we need to verify it under global fairness.
+However, with the limitation of Spin model checker (see more discussion in Section 7), it seems infeasible to explicitly model global fairness.
 Here we use an alternative method to verify the protocol.
 The algorithm is model checked in a two-phase manner.
 We first show that under a particular activation order chosen by a scheduler (under the global fairness condition) safe configurations are eventually reached.
-Then we show from these safe configurations the token circulation is eventually stabilized (under the weak fairness).
-The idea follows the correctness proof of the protocol given in [10].
+Then we show from these safe configurations the token circulation is eventually stabilized (under the weak fairness condition).
+The idea follows the correctness proof of the protocol given in Ref.
+[16].

 The safe configurations refer to those configurations in which all nodes have a same label.
-With a scheduler satisfying the global fairness, the order of activation for nodes complies the following sequence:
+With a scheduler satisfying global fairness, the order of activation for nodes complies with the following sequence:

-$(0,1), (1,2), \ldots, (N-2, N-1)$
+$$(0,1),(1,2),\ldots,(N-2,N-1)$$

-If there is no possible interaction between nodes iand i+1 while the scheduler selects the activation (i, i+1), then the scheduler just turns to the next pair of nodes (i+1, i+2).
+If there is no possible interaction between nodes i and i+1 while the scheduler selects the activation (i, i+1), then the scheduler just turns to the next pair of nodes (i+1, i+2).

 In the corresponding model in Spin, we employ a special variable turn to record the current activation pair.
+When turn = i, it indicates that there should be an action between node i and i+1.
 Every transition process will check whether it is its turn to do the transition.
 If it is the case, the process will possibly be able to do the transition according to the states of corresponding nodes.
 After the transition having been done, the turn flag variable will be increased by one.
-Those transitions which are not selected by the scheduler will block itself.
+Those transitions which are not selected by the scheduler will block themselves.
 A special watch-dog process is needed to handle the case when no transition is enabled.